 If that’s not exciting enough for you, you can even go heli-skiing in the also nearby North Cascades.
 When you’re ready to relax for the evening, relax in the coziness of your room.

 Seattle is a strong vacation destination any time of year, and winter is no exception.
-Washington’s largest city makes a great winter destination because you’re unlikely to find harsh weather and snow (though, be warned, you will very likely to get rained on and, if it does snow, the city pretty much shuts down).
-While some attractions might not be as enjoyable in the winter weather (views from the Space Needle will be less spectacular if the weather isn’t clear), plenty of things to do are fun either way.
+Washington’s largest city makes a fine winter destination because you’re unlikely to find harsh weather and snow.
+Though, be warned, you will very likely to get rained on and, if it does snow, the city pretty much shuts down.
+While some attractions will not be as enjoyable in the winter weather (views from the Space Needle will be less spectacular if the weather isn’t clear), plenty of things to do are fun either way.

 Just across Lake Washington from Seattle, Bellevue makes a fair winter vacation destination for one reason—you can stay at the Hyatt Regency and never have to go outside at all.
 If what you seek is some retail therapy, this is the vacation for you.
 The Hyatt is connected by way of indoor passageways and sky bridges to not one, but the three different shopping centers that make up the Bellevue Collection, including Bellevue Square that has hundreds of stores all on its own.
 You can literally shop till you drop without ever going out into the elements.